Louisiana Car Accident Lawyers

 If you have been injured or a loved one has been killed, call our Louisiana car accident attorneys at (225) 209-9943 for a free consultation.

-Understanding Louisiana Car Accident Laws
+Understanding Car Accident Laws in Louisiana

 One unique aspect of Louisiana law is its comparative fault rule, where fault can be shared among parties.
 This means if an injured party is found partially responsible for the accident, their compensation may be reduced by their percentage of fault.
 Navigating these complex legal landscapes requires proficient legal guidance.
-Our team at Clayton, Frugé & Ward ensures clients are well-informed about these laws and how they might impact their claims.9
+Our team at Clayton, Frugé & Ward ensures clients are well-informed about these laws and how they might impact their claims.

 Dealing with the Insurance Company: How a Car Accident Lawyer Can Help

 After an accident, dealing with the insurance company can be daunting.
 Insurers often try to minimize payouts, employing various tactics to undervalue claims.
-Often, insurance adjusters offer quick settlements that don't consider future medical expenses or financial losses.
+Often, insurance adjusters offer quick settlements that do not consider future medical expenses or financial losses.
 They may even question the extent of your injuries to reduce their liability.
 Without legal representation, the process can be extremely frustrating, and many people simply take the insurance company's low settlement offer just to move on.
 While the reason behind this is understandable, taking the first settlement could mean leaving money on the table.

 Louisiana Car Accident FAQ